 src/routes/+page.svelte.
 We're changing up the title and restyling the “About Me” card:

-OK, you can take a look in the browser now.
+OK, you can have a look in the browser now.
 What do you think?
 Change it up a little more if it's not yet your cup of tea!
 When you're ready to move on, we'll change the fonts.

 The starter uses self-hosted fonts.
 This allows the page to load faster, improving user experience.
 One thing you need to remember is to install the new fonts when you change them.
-Let's start by uninstalling the starter fonts which we no longer want at the command line:
+Let's start by uninstalling the starter fonts, which we no longer want at the command line:

 Next, as you probably guessed, we will install a replacement font: